learnbin.net nav logo

 Bacteria are classified into five categories depending on their shape.

-1. Cocci – spherical shape bacteria.
+1. Cocci – spherical-shaped bacteria.

 2. Bacilli – rod-shaped bacteria.